 “Her name is Anneliese, and she’s an international troubleshooter for Beckman Accounting Group.
 She’s out of town most of the time.
 We get together when we can.”

 “No need to get defensive, Mac.
 I never date anyone within the FBI.
-That’s a sure-fire career killer.
+That’s a surefire career killer.
 My current boyfriend is in the State Department.
 You’d be surprised how common a casual sex partner is in Washington, DC.”

 “So, my secret is safe with you, Carolina?”

 “Yes, it is, Mac.
-By the way, I’d like to speak with this Angel, if you ever.”
+By the way, I’d like to speak with this Angel if you ever find her.”

 Anneliese Visits

 They were a perfect match, at least sexually.
 Anneliese Darban regularly travels for her international accounting firm, Beckman Accounting Group.
-She doesn't want the pressure of a needy boyfriend complaining that she's always out-of-town.
-Her parents run a successful suburban real estate firm, and are constantly pestering her to find a guy, settle down, yadda, yadda.
-Likewise, Mac's mother, Anne, is still cross-examining him about hoped-for female relationships.
+She doesn't want the pressure of a needy boyfriend complaining that she's always out of town.
+Her parents run a successful suburban real estate firm, and constantly pester her to find a guy, settle down, yadda, yadda.
+Likewise, Mac's mother is still cross-examining him about hoped-for female relationships.

-Consequently, Anneliese and Mac kept this relationship secret; only their condos' concierges know about their arrangement.
+Consequently, Anneliese and Mac kept this relationship secret; only their condos' concierges knew about their arrangement.
 Somehow, Veronica found out, but she has remained discreet about it.
 After their weekday trysts, Anneliese would typically go home.
 On Friday or Saturday, she would usually sleep overnight.

-Mac’s Tesla dropped him off at the Grant Park Tower’s entrance and headed down the street towards its assigned parking space.
+Mac’s Tesla dropped him off at the Grant Park Tower’s entrance and headed down the street toward its assigned parking space.
 He said hello to the night concierge, Martin, as he came through the revolving doors.

 “Good evening, Officer Merrick.
 Ms. Darban came in a half-hour ago; I gave her one of your spare keys.
-By the smell of that food she brought, you’re looking at a feast tonight!
+You're looking at a feast tonight by the smell of that food she brought!
 If ya have any leftovers, send ‘em down.”

 “I’ll try, Martin,” Mac said as he walked into the elevator.

-As Mac passed through his front door, the first thing he saw was Anneliese sprinting towards him.
-She jumped at the last second, Dirty Dancing style, into his arms.
+As Mac passed through his front door, the first thing he saw was Anneliese sprinting toward him.
+She jumped into his arms at the last second, Dirty Dancing style.
 Locked in a passionate kiss, Mac twirled her around and around.
 As she broke loose to smile at him, Anneliese placed his police cap on her head.

 “I brought Italian tonight.”